akyoto/akyoto/README.md

 All major operating systems (Linux, Mac, Windows) and architectures (X86, ARM and RISC-V) will be supported.

-It is currently 16x faster than gcc/clang and works without any dependencies!

 You can find me on my...

 🌍 [Blog](https://akyoto.dev)